PhillipWitkin/get-in-the-robot-shinji/README.md

 ##
 ### **Description** - Complete the functions which map the input data -
 * For mock data, we are referencing the franchise _Neon Genesis Evangelion_, where certain humans can synchronize with particular biomechanical mecha robots (Eva Units) in order to pilot them
-* We have a collection of synchronization test results, each one containing the test results for a human pilot and a biomechanical Eva Unit they can synchronize with at the time
+* We have a collection of synchronization test results, each one containing the sucessful ability for particular human pilots to synchronize with a biomechanical Eva Unit at the time of the test
-* Each test is respresnted as a map of of key-vlaue pairs with a pilot key to an Eva Unit value
+* Each sync test is respresnted as a map of of key-vlaue pairs with a pilot key to an Eva Unit value
 ##
-### 1. Complete the function __mapCompatibleUnitsByPilot__:
+### 1. Complete the function _mapCompatibleUnitsByPilot_:

 * We want to take in an array of those tests, and respresent that data by a Map of pilots to a Set of all the Eva units they are compatible of synchronizing with (we don't want duplicate Eva unit values for a given pilot, or care about the order of their compatible Evas).

-#### For example:
+#### For example, using an array of the following three sync test Maps:
 ```
 [
   Map(2) { 'Rei' => 'Eva-00', 'Shinji' => 'Eva-01' },